wright-cemrc-projects/cryoet-montage/README.md

-This project contains SerialEM macros for running montage tomography data collections, python scripts for stitching images and building stacks, and the TomoGrapher tomography simulation program.
+This project contains SerialEM setup and macros for running montage tomography data collections, python scripts for stitching images and building stacks, and the TomoGrapher tomography simulation program.

 [SerialEM](SerialEM/README.md)
 [Python](Python/README.md)